Corporate Governance

 1. State of initiatives to stimulate participation in the general meeting of shareholders and facilitate the exercise of voting rights

-shareholders on our website and that of the Tokyo Stock
+is disclosed on our website and on the Tokyo Stock Exchange

-meetings to ensure shareholders have enough time to
+website to ensure that shareholders have adequate time to review

 Scheduling general meetings of shareholders to avoid dates when there are large numbers of such meetings held